jyotigithub1/liri-node-app/README.md

 --------------------------------------------------------------------------------

-4.node liri.js do-what-it-says
+4. do-what-it-says

-    Print the spotify results for “I want it that way” stored in the random.txt file
+    Print the the results that are stored in the random.txt file like
+         spotify-this-song
+         Need-Info-on-Movies
+         Need-Info-on-Concert

 #These are the packags included in the app.